Saplonily/SaladimHelper/Documentation.md

 - `playerWaitDelay`: Wait time after player touched that can be canceled by leaving the falling block, default to 0.4s.
 - `noSfx`: Whether to disable sound effects during shaking.
 Usually true with `autoFall` set to true.
 - `autoFall`: Whether to fall automatically.

+### FlagRefill

+A refill that set flag on using.

+- `flag`: flag.
+- `useOnlyNoFlag`: Whether this refill can be used with no flag set.
+- `removeFlagDelay`: Delay to remove flag after dash start.

+### ExplodeFocusArea

+Explode Focus Area, it will try to fix the direction of the explosion to four directions, eight directions, etc.

+- `focusType`: focus type.
+- `rotation`: rotation of the fix directions.

+### PositionBlock

+Position Block, its position will change according to the player's position relative to it.
+The nodes should usually be at the same x or y coordinate as the block itself.

+- `speed`: the speed it changes its position.
+- `easing`: easing of the position change.
+- `range`: the range of effect, 0 for only the block itself, other for expanding around the block by pixels.